Oil Equipment Manufacturer Adapts to Major Market Changes

 However, when crude oil prices crashed from $140 per barrel during the peak in 2008 to the lowest point of $28 in 2016, the company had to become more cost conscious.
 Due to the inherently high costs of the engineer-to-order product strategy, the company lost its competitive edge.

-ARGO’S ACTIONS
+ARGO-EFESO’S ACTIONS

-To help the client with the challenges brought along by the market change, Argo engaged in Product Value Management.
+To help the client with the challenges brought along by the market change, ARGO-EFESO engaged in Product Value Management.
 PVM looks to reduce costs across entire product families, not just product components as would be typical in VAVE (Value Analysis/Value Engineering).
 The traditional VAVE model and engineer-to-order strategy resulted in multiple thousands of SKUs, but the PVM process could now look at the entire portfolio holistically.
-Argo supported the client to:
+ARGO-EFESO supported the client to:

 - Develop a configure-to-order product strategy for the appropriate market segment